georgevanuta/DFA-NFA-Graphical-Interface/README.md

 The name of the states to be at most 6 characters. \
 Each member of the alphabet to be at most 3 characters (Mostly applies when having 7+ states)  \
 The number of states to be at most 14.

+## Notes

+You can play around with different DFA's locatated in the **tests** folder and see how they are going tl be rendered.

+## What's in plan?

+- an animation showing the different states the DFA goes through processing a string. \
+- increase the limit of states by making the window slidable.